-If equipped, the system includes two rear USB-C ports, two HDMI inputs, and two wireless headphones.
+If equipped, the system includes two HDMI ports, two Bluetooth headphones, and video touchscreen displays in back of the driver and passenger seats.

 The RSI system may not operate properly until the temperature is above -20 °C (-4 °F) and below 55 °C (131 °F).